 - Drop them in the container with cornmeal and shake thoroughly.
 This will give them a coating when they fry.

 - Heat the oil to 350 degrees Fahrenheit, being careful not to let it get extremely hot.

 - Dip pieces of fish into the hot oil, one by one.
 Mind your safety by avoiding splashing the oil as this could leave you with terrible burns.

-- The fish will be done when they start attaining a golden brown color.
-If you watch carefully, you will realize that they will start to float on the oil.
+- The fish will be done when they start attaining a golden brown colour.
+If you watch carefully, you will realise that they will start to float on the oil.

-- When you get the desired brown color, remove them using tongs or metallic spatula and allow them to drain excess oil between paper towels.
+- When you get the desired brown colour, remove them using tongs or metallic spatula and allow them to drain excess oil between paper towels.

 - You can drop hushpuppies into the hot oil and let them cook until they are brown as well.